 Digital tools also transformed orthodontics.
 3D imaging in orthodontics and computer scans allow precise planning.
 AI designs custom orthodontic devices that reduce time and increase patient comfort.
 This mix of science and style defines the future of smile transformation.

-Fun & Surprising Facts About Braces History
+7 Surprising Facts About Braces That Will Amaze You

 Future of Braces – What’s Next?